Fort Ridgely State Park

 Campground Showers & Toilets:

-The shower & toilet building for the main campground will not be fully operational this summer.
-At this time, we anticipate that flush toilets and sinks will be available, but there will be no showers in the building.
+The shower & toilet building for the main campground will be closed this summer.
+Water spigots and vault toilets will still be available in the campground.
 We are experiencing issues with our septic system and are working to correct the issues.
-If complications arise, toilet and sink service may be reduced as well.
 Thank you for your patience and understanding.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.